tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** Abyssal,Infernal,telepathy 60 ft.
 >- **Challenge** —
 >___
->***Death Throes (Demon Only).***.
-When the fiend drops to 0 hit points or the spell ends, the fiend explodes, and each creature within 10 feet of it must make a Dexterity saving throw against caster's spell save DC.
-A creature takes 2d10 + the spell’s level fire damage on a failed save, or half as much damage on a successful one.
+>***Death Throes (Demon Only).*** When the fiend drops to 0 hit points or the spell ends, the fiend explodes, and each creature within 10 feet of it must make a Dexterity saving throw against caster's spell save DC.
+A creature takes 2d10 + the spell's level fire damage on a failed save, or half as much damage on a successful one.
 >
->***Devil’s Sight (Devil Only).***.
-Magical darkness doesn’t impede the fiend’s darkvision.
+>***Devil's Sight (Devil Only).*** Magical darkness doesn't impede the fiend's darkvision.
 >
->***Magic Resistance.***.
-The fiend has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The fiend has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-The fiend makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The fiend makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Bite (Demon Only).***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d12 + 3 + the spell’s level necrotic damage.
+>***Bite (Demon Only).*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d12 + 3 + the spell's level necrotic damage.
 >
->***Claws (Yugoloth Only).***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d8 + 3 + the spell’s level slashing damage.
+>***Claws (Yugoloth Only).*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d8 + 3 + the spell's level slashing damage.
 Immediately after the attack hits or misses, the fiend can magically teleport up to 30 feet to an unoccupied space it can see.
 >
->***Hurl Flame (Devil Only).***.
-Ranged Spell Attack: caster's spell attack modifier to hit, range 150 ft., one target.
-Hit: 2d6 + 3 + the spell’s level fire damage.
-If the target is a flammable object that isn’t being worn or carried, it also catches fire.
+>***Hurl Flame (Devil Only).*** Ranged Spell Attack: caster's spell attack modifier to hit, range 150 ft., one target.
+Hit: 2d6 + 3 + the spell's level fire damage.
+If the target is a flammable object that isn't being worn or carried, it also catches fire.
 >

 ---